Jack-Q/blog/_posts/2015-07-12-Building-the-Blog-01-Start-from-Here.md

 that only need some basic resource provided by the server, which means less configure on server application and less efforts on remote application deployment and management.
-Besides, Jekyll's design of site management is more depend on some simple convensions between the blogger and the engine instead of applying redundent restraint to blogger to ensuer the proper fuctionality of the program.
+Besides, Jekyll\'s design of site management is more depend on some simple convensions between the blogger and the engine instead of applying redundent restraint to blogger to ensuer the proper fuctionality of the program.
 As a